robcarver17/pysystemtrade/docs/production.md

 Some other state information relating to the control of trading and processes is also stored in the database and this will be lost, however this can be recovered with a litle work: roll status, trade limits, position limits, and overrides.
 Log data will also be lost; but archived [echo files](#echos-stdout-output) could be searched if neccessary.

 The better case is when the mongo DB is fine.
-In this case (once you've restored it FIX ME LINK) you will have only lost everything from your last nightly backup onwards.
+In this case (once you've [restored](#mongo-data) it) you will have only lost everything from your last nightly backup onwards.
 Here is what you do to get it back (if possible)

-- As the database isn't SQL it's possible for inconsistencies to creep in, so it's generally better to revert to the last good full backup even if some data appears to be up to date (FIX ME LINK)
+- As the database isn't SQL it's possible for inconsistencies to creep in, so it's generally better to revert to the last good full backup even if some data appears to be up to date
 - Log entries will be lost, shrug, deal with it.
 - Any changes made to trade limits, position limits and overrides will be lost and will need to be redone.
-- You may want to copy across the backtest state files (FIX ME LINK).
+- You may want to copy across the backtest state files.
 - IMPORTANT:Any changes made to roll status will be lost; any back adjusted price rolls will have reverted.
 Do this before any trading takes place, or you may confuse the system!
 - IMPORTANT: The stack handler may contain incomplete orders.
 Run interactive_order_stack and run the end of day process.
 Do this before any trading takes place, or you may confuse the system!
 - IMPORTANT:Even after finishing the stack handler, position data and historical data will be missing the effect of any trades, including orders that were subsequently filled but for which the fill was lost.
 Run interactive_order_stack and check to see if view positions.
-If any breaks come up, you will need to enter create eithier a balance trade (contract level break between broker and database) or balance instrument trade (instrument level break between strategy and contract positions) using interactive_order_stack (FIX ME LINK).
+If any breaks come up, you will need to enter create eithier a balance trade (contract level break between broker and database) or balance instrument trade (instrument level break between strategy and contract positions) using interactive_order_stack.
 Get the fill prices from your brokerage website.
 Do this before any trading takes place or the system will lock and won't trade the instruments with breaks.
 - FX, individual futures contract prices, multiple prices, adjusted prices: data will be backfilled once run_daily_price_updates has run.
 - Capital: any intraday p&l data will be lost, but once run_capital_update has run the current capital will be correct.
 - Optimal positions: will be correct once run_systems has run.
-- State information about processes running may be wrong; you may need to manually FINISH processes (see FIX ME LINK) otherwise processes won't run for fear of conflict.
+- IMPORTANT: State information about processes running may be wrong; you may need to manually FINISH processes using interactive_controls otherwise processes won't run for fear of conflict.
 - You can use update_* and run_* processes if you want to recover your data before the normal scheduled process will do so.
 Don't forget to run them in the correct order: update_fx_prices (has to be before run_systems), update_sampled_contracts, update_historical_prices, update_multiple_adjusted_prices, run_systems,  run_strategy_order_generator; at which run_stack_handler will probably have orders to do if it's running.
-- Processes are started by the scheduler, eg Cron, you will need to start them manually if their normal start time has passed (I find linux screen helpful for this on my headless server).
+- Processes are started by the scheduler, eg Cron, you will need to start them manually if their normal start time has passed (I find [linux screen](https://linuxize.com/post/how-to-use-linux-screen/) helpful for this on my headless server).
 Everything should work normally the following day.
 - Carefully check your reports, especially the status and reconcile reports, to see that all is well.